jonathanBreitman/HI-ROBOT/README.md

 A small security robot that can navigate around the house like an IROBOT, take pictures, provide live video feed, and has a self charging function.

+# Goal

+ Secure our house using simple, low maintenance tech solution.

 ## Backstory

 This repo is the product of the course [236333 - Project in IoT](https://moodle.technion.ac.il/course/view.php?id=5976), at the Technion university.